513: The Brain That Wouldn't Die

 All this can be yours if the price is right.

 This well-known phrase is spoken by the announcer on the long-running television game show The Price Is Right.
-Johnny Olsen was the announcer from 1972-1985; Rod Roddy took over the job in 1986 until his death in 2003.
+Johnny Olson was the announcer from 1972-1985; Rod Roddy took over the job in 1986 until his death in 2003, followed by Rich Fields and George Gray.

 Jane Kean!
 Sheila MacRae!
 Art Carney!